 To reduce the additional overhead incurred in detecting multimethod communication, we take advantage of the fact that the high latency inherent in the TCP interface means that TCP messages will be delivered less frequently than MPL messages.
 Hence, it is acceptable to check for TCP communications less frequently than MPL communications.
-To apply this optimization, we extend Nexus to support a parameter, skip\poll, that specifies the frequency with which TCP polls should be performed.
+To apply this optimization, we extend Nexus to support a parameter, skip_poll, that specifies the frequency with which TCP polls should be performed.
+For example, with a skip_poll value of 2, the TCP interface will be checked every other time the polling function is called, while the MPL interface will be checked every time.
+Note that the overall frequency at which the polling function will be called will depend on characteristics of both the application program and the Nexus implementation.
+However, the polling function will be called at least every time a Nexus operation is performed.

-To demonstrate the effectiveness of this alternative, we use a second microbenchmark that runs two instances of the ping-pong program concurrently, one over MPL and the second over TCP (Figure 5).
+To demonstrate the effectiveness of the skip_poll parameter, we use a second microbenchmark that runs two instances of the ping-pong program concurrently, one over MPL and the second over TCP (Figure 5).
 The two programs execute until the MPL ping-pong has performed a fixed number of roundtrips.
-Then the one-way latency for each pair is computed.
+Then the one-way communication time of each pair is computed.
 To simulate an environment in which we have two separate SP2s coupled by a high speed network, we place the endpoints for the TCP communication in separate partitions, a software abstraction provided on the SP2.
 Processors in the same partition can communicate by using either TCP or IBM's proprietary Message Passing Library (MPL), while processors in different partitions can communicate via TCP only.